 Population and ethnicity

-As of 2010, Lhatse County has a total population of 703,292 people, of which Tibetans account for 95.50% of the total population; Han people account for about 3.67%; other ethnic minorities include Kirgiz, Hui, Kazakh, Tu, Dongxiang, and Manchu , Miao, etc.
+As of 2010, Lhatse County has a total population of 703,292 people, of which Tibetans account for 95.5% of total population; Han people account for about 3.67%; other ethnic minorities include Kirgiz, Hui, Kazakh, Tu, Dongxiang, and Manchu , Miao, etc.

-Before and after the establishment of the Tubo dynasty, Lhatse was in tribes of separatism.
+Before and after the establishment of Tubo kingdom, Lhatse was in tribes of separatism.
 Lhatse Zong and Phuntsoling Zong were established in the followed regimes

-In 1959, Lhatse County was established, and it was under the jurisdiction of Shigatse Prefecture
+In 1959, Lhatse County was established, and it was under jurisdiction of Shigatse Prefecture